 I first heard Vandaveer live at Rams Head Tavern in Annapolis, Md., when he opened up for Stephen Kellogg (and the Sixers, at the time).

 He hooked me immediately, and I left that night with a copy of the CD, his debut album Grace & Speed, that stayed on repeat play in my car for months afterward.

 His sound is very folk-like, and he manages a depth and angle to it that’s hard to replicate.
 Even now I hear newer artists who sound similar, and I always wonder, “Who came first?”

 Here’s an old favorite; it’s a duet with his sister from Divide & Conquer:

 Eric Hutchinson is a D.C. “local,” but somehow I only first heard him by way of Pandora, years ago.
 He’s a vibrant singer in the vein of Jason Mraz, but without all the “skiddly-do-waddly-wop” scat stuff that Jason Mraz sometimes gets mired in (especially live).
 One person I read called it “intelligent pop,” which is a great way to phrase Eric Hutchinson’s music!

 He’s a singer/songwriter and a piano man who also plays guitar.
 He’s upbeat and has a reputation of putting on a great live show, which I can totally see despite having not been to one of his shows — his songs played live are my favorites.

 And a piano man!
 Here’s another fun oldie-but-goodie:

-My teen daughter makes fun of the fact that she knows Lord Huron from the dance scene in Netflix’s 13 Reasons Why, and I happen to also like Lord Huron—including “The Night We Met,” from Strange Trails, which I liked before that show came out last year, thankyouverymuch.
+My daughter makes fun of the fact that she knows Lord Huron from the dance scene in Netflix’s 13 Reasons Why, and I happen to also like Lord Huron — including “The Night We Met,” from Strange Trails, which I liked before that show came out last year, thankyouverymuch.